The Hague: Municipal government

-Since 2019, the municipal executive has comprised VVD, D66, GroenLinks, CDA and PvdA.
-The chairman of the college is Mayor Jan van Zanen (VVD), and the city has eight aldermen: Anne Mulder, Kavita Parbhudayal (both VVD), Robert van Asten, Saskia Bruines (both D66), Liesbeth van Tongeren, Bert van Alphen (both GroenLinks), Hilbert Bredemeijer (CDA) and Martijn Balster (PvdA).
-Each alderman is responsible for a number of particular policy areas and one of the city's eight districts.
+Since 2023, the municipal executive has comprised D66, GroenLinks, PvdD, PvdA, CDA, and DENK.
+The chairman of the college is Mayor Jan van Zanen (VVD), and the city has seven aldermen: Robert van Asten, Saskia Bruines (both D66), Mariëlle Vavier, Arjen Kapteijns (both GroenLinks), Robert Barker (PvdD), Hilbert Bredemeijer (CDA), and Nur Ican (DENK).
+Each alderman is responsible for many particular policy areas and one of the city's eight districts.

-On 1 October 2019, the National Department of Criminal Investigation (Rijksrecherche) performed a raid on the homes and offices of then-aldermen Richard de Mos and Rachid Guernaoui, as part of an investigation of alleged administrative corruption, bribery and violation of confidentiality.
-Offices of several municipal civil servants and the homes of three entrepreneurs were also searched for the investigation.
-The aldermen are suspected of receiving bribes in exchange for granting permits.
+On 1 October 2019, the National Department of Criminal Investigation (Rijksrecherche) performed a raid on the homes and offices of then-aldermen Richard de Mos and Rachid Guernaoui, as part of an investigation of alleged administrative corruption, bribery, and violation of confidentiality.
+The offices of several municipal civil servants and the homes of three entrepreneurs were also searched for the investigation.
+The aldermen were suspected of receiving bribes in exchange for granting permits.
+In April 2023, De Mos and Guernaoui were acquitted of all charges.

 International politics

 The Hague is home to many different international judicial bodies, such as the International Court of Justice (ICJ), the International Criminal Court (ICC), and the International Residual Mechanism for Criminal Tribunals (IRMCT).
 It houses Scheveningen Prison, the ICC's detention center for those suspected of war crimes and other violations of international law.
 The Hague is the fourth major centre for the United Nations, after New York, Geneva and Vienna.

-The foundation of The Hague as an "international city of peace and justice" started at the end of the 19th century, when the first global Conference of peace took place in The Hague on Tobias Asser's initiative, with a second one a few years later.
-A direct result of these meetings was the establishment of the world's first organisation for the settlement of international disputes: the Permanent Court of Arbitration (PCA).
+The foundation of The Hague as an "international city of peace and justice" started at the end of the 19th century, when the first global peace conference took place in The Hague on Tobias Asser's initiative, with a second one a few years later.
+A direct result of these meetings was the establishment of the world's first organisation for the settlement of international disputes, the Permanent Court of Arbitration (PCA).
 Shortly thereafter, the Scottish-American millionaire Andrew Carnegie made the necessary funds available to build the Peace Palace to house the PCA.
 After the establishment of the League of Nations, The Hague became the seat of the Permanent Court of International Justice, which was replaced (after World War II) by the UN's International Court of Justice.
-The establishments of the Iran–United States Claims Tribunal (1981), the International Criminal Tribunal for the former Yugoslavia (1993) and the International Criminal Court (2002) in the city further consolidated its role as a centre for international legal arbitration.
-Most recently, on 1 March 2009, the Special Tribunal for Lebanon, a UN tribunal to investigate and prosecute suspects in the 2005 assassination of Lebanese Prime Minister Rafik Hariri, opened in the former headquarters of the Netherlands General Intelligence Agency in Leidschendam, a town within the greater area of The Hague.
+The establishments of the Iran–United States Claims Tribunal (1981), the International Criminal Tribunal for the former Yugoslavia (1993), and the International Criminal Court (2002) in the city further consolidated its role as a centre for international legal arbitration.
+Most recently, on 1 March 2009, the Special Tribunal for Lebanon, a UN tribunal to investigate and prosecute suspects in the 2005 assassination of Lebanese Prime Minister Rafik Hariri, opened in the former headquarters of the Dutch General Intelligence and Security Service in Leidschendam, a town within the greater area of The Hague.

 Other major international and European organisations based in The Hague include: